mingshuwang/mingshu-website/content/publication/enlighten-308246/index.md

   research shows that converting vacant and derelict land in Glasgow into urban agriculture projects could both help with the city's problem of vacant and derelict land and bring many potential benefits to local communities.
-publication: '*International Journal of Applied Earth Observation and Geoinformation*'
+publication: '*International Journal of Applied Earth Observation and Geoinformation*, 124. https://doi.org/10.1016/j.jag.2023.103525'
 doi: 10.1016/j.jag.2023.103525
 links:
 - name: URL